DebTorn/fws-test/README.md

 6. Run  `migrations` with seeder in the `container` shell:
     ```batch
     php artisan migrate
+    exit
     ```

+7. Copy the `csv` file to the `storage/application/private` folder with the name set in the `CSV_FILE_NAME` .env variable

-7. Regenerate `container` in the base shell:
+8. Regenerate `container` in the base shell:
     ```batch
     ./vendor/bin/sail down
     ./vendor/bin/sail up -d --build